"""

 hosts of the sequence.

-:param int port: listen port for TCP Server.
+:param port: Listen port for TCP server.

-:param server_base.BaseServer protocol_factory: An alternate protocol
+:param protocol_factory: An alternate protocol factory for the server.

-negotiation completes, receiving arguments ``(reader, writer)``.
+completes, receiving arguments ``(reader, writer)``.

-The reader is a :class:`~.TelnetReader` instance, the writer is
+:class:`~.TelnetReader` instance, the writer is a

-a :class:`~.TelnetWriter` instance.
+:class:`~.TelnetWriter` instance.

 the client through NEW_ENVIRON :rfc:`1572` by sending environment value